1fixdotio/unsortable-meta-box/README.txt

 Tags: meta-box, sortable, reset-positions
 Requires at least: 3.5
 Tested up to: 3.8
-Stable tag: 0.4
+Stable tag: 0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to make meta boxes unsortable and reset their positions.
+Disable dragging of meta boxes and reset their positions.

 == Description ==

-Draggle and sortable meta box is a very cool feature.
-But let users customize the UI could become painful when doing tech support online or on the phone, since she / he might reorder the publish box to the bottom of the page, and you still ask her / him to look on the top right corner at the page.
+Draggable and sortable meta boxes is one of the cool features of WordPress.
+But let users customize the UI could become painful when doing technical supports online or on the phone.
+The client might has moved the publish box to the bottom of the page, but you still ask her / him to look at the top right corner for it.
+Unsortable Meta Box is a simple fix to situation like this.

 This plugin is made for:

-* Make the meta boxes unsortable.
-The unsortable function works on all or certain pages (Dashboard, Post, Page, Custom Post Types etc.), which you could set in the options page.
+* Disable dragging of meta boxes.
+You could disable dragging on all or certain pages (Dashboard, Post, Page, Custom Post Types etc.), which could be set on the Settings page.
 * Reset positions of the meta boxes on certain pages.
-Do this on the options page.
+Do this on the Settings page.
 * TODO - Add roles selection.
-(Make meta boxes unsortable or reset the positions by role.)
+(Disable dragging or reset the positions for selected roles.)
 * TODO - Save the positions of the meta boxes for recovery later.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 = Using The WordPress Dashboard =